 The data memory address space includes the on-chip RAM and data registers, the I/O registers (Configuration, Data and Pin), the control registers, the MICROWIRE/PLUS SIO shift register, and the various registers, and counters associated with the timers (with the exception of the IDLE timer).
 Data memory is addressed directly by the instruction or indirectly by the B, X and SP pointers.

-The COP888CF has 128 bytes of RAM.
-Sixteen bytes of RAM are mapped as "registers" at addresses 0F0 to 0FF
+The device has 128 bytes of RAM.
+Sixteen bytes of RAM are mapped as "registers" at addresses 0F0 to 0FF Hex.

-Hex.
 These registers can be loaded immediately, and also decremented and tested with the DRSZ (decrement register and skip if zero) instruction.
-The memory pointer registers X, SP, and B are memory mapped into this space at address locations 0FC to 0FE Hex respectively, with the other registers (other than reserved register 0FF) being available for general usage.
+The memory pointer registers X, SP, and B are memory mapped into this space at address locations 0FC to 0FE Hex respectively, with the other registers al usage.

-The instruction set of the COP888CF permits any bit in memory to be set, reset or tested.
-All I/O and registers on the COP888CF (except A and PC) are memory mapped; therefore, I/O bits and register bits can be directly and individually set, reset and tested.
+The instruction set permits any bit in memory to be set, reset or tested.
+All I/O and registers (except A and PC) are memory mapped; therefore, I/O bits and register bits can be directly and individually set, reset and tested.
 The accumulator (A) bits can also be directly and individually tested.
+Note: RAM contents are undefined upon power-up.